geekrelief/gdnim/README.md

  You can choose not to define the `enter_tree` method and put its code inside the `reload:` section.

-### Hot Reload Checks ###
+### Hot Reloading Checks ###
  The proc `isNewInstance()` can be used to check the reloading state of a component instance at runtime.
 This is useful for initialization or adding children dynamically.

- At compile time, you can check wrap reloading code with `when defined(does_reload):`, but this currently, only works inside methods.
+ You can do conditional compilation for reloading code with `when defined(does_reload):`, but this currently, only works inside methods.
 It would require a modification to `gdobj` to work in general.

 ### Hot Reloading Switch ###
 A top level `gdnim` macro is implemented to replace the use of `gdobj`.
 See below for [implementation details](#implementation-details)